pycommute.expression

 Overloaded function.

-1. make_spin(c: pycommute.expression.SpinComponent, *args) -> pycommute.expression.GeneratorSpin
+1. make_spin(comp: pycommute.expression.SpinComponent, *args) -> pycommute.expression.GeneratorSpin

 Make a spin-1/2 operator corresponding to a single spin component and carrying indices passed as positional arguments.